camillevalat/Abcd5-website/README.md

     <img src="./assets/img/language_top10_pie.png" width="50%" />
 </div>

-As no surprise, English takes the center stage, standing as the leader.
+As no surprise, English is, and by far, the leader.

 Let’s also quickly examine the average scores associated with each of these top 10 languages.